Businesses look to increase home working

 Remote working has its benefits for both the employer and the employee, but there is a lot to consider on both sides if this is put into practice.
 For example, it will be harder for an employer to see if you are becoming excessively stressed or overloaded by work, so good communication is vital.

-Being open with your employer if you are overburdened or feel stressed is essential, because otherwise they will not know and would be unlikely to help.
-Keeping in regular contact with your employer and colleagues will help to keep things on an even keel and will ensure you have social interaction during the working day.
+Being open with your employer if you are overburdened or feel stressed is essential, otherwise they will not know and would be unlikely to help.
+Keeping in regular contact with your employer and colleagues will help to keep things on an even keel, ensuring you have social interaction during the working day.
 It may be tempting to hide any excessive stress from an employer when you are working from home, but this won’t help either party at the end of the day.
 So, be upfront – your employer has the same obligations for your health and wellbeing outside of a site office as it would inside one.

 If you need to pay any extra in insurance, then you can ask your employer to pay this additional premium for you.
-You may also be able to claim some tax relief even as a PAYE employee for using your home for work, such as the cost of electricity related to work activities.
+You may also be able to claim some tax relief, even as a PAYE employee for using your home for work.
+For example, the cost of electricity related to work activities.
 This is all worth checking with your accountant as these bills can add up.

 We can help you

-If you are an employer or employee who is considering increasing the amount of home working you or your staff do, then please get in touch with us and we would be happy to help you identify additional savings and costs that could be created as a result.
+If you are an employer or employee and considering increasing the amount of home-working you, or your staff do, then please get in touch with us.
+We’ll be happy to help you identify additional savings and costs that could be created as a result.

 Resources